 The name Screveton means ‘farm of or belonging to the Sheriff’; it is of Scandinavian origin, strongly suggesting a pre-Norman origin for the village, as is the case for its neighbour Car Colston.
 Historically the name Screveton is linked with the name Kirketon, which for several centuries appeared to be used interchangeably with that of Screveton.
 (It may be that because the church is somewhat separate from the village, situated halfway between Screveton and Car Colston, that the name Screveton was used for the village and the name Kirketon for the small settlement behind the church, and also encompassing Kirketon Hall.)
 The name ‘Kirton’ was also sometimes used.

-A fragment of an incised, pre-Norman cross here has a pattern similar to that at East Bridgford and other villages south of the Trent, from which one local historian infers a revival of Christianity in the 10th century in the area under Canute and St. Dunstan, Archbishop of Canterbury, whose influence extended to this region.
+A fragment of an incised, pre-Norman cross here has a pattern similar to that at other villages south of the Trent, from which one local historian infers a revival of Christianity in the 10th century in the area under Canute and St. Dunstan, Archbishop of Canterbury, whose influence extended to this region.
 The site may therefore have been a pre-Norman preaching station.
 However, Domesday Book mentions no priest or church here, noting only land and tithes accruing to three distinct beneficiaries.